mstrother/BMPClient/README.md

 BMP is currently supported on Cisco devices running IOS XE 3.12.0/15.4.2 or above, Cisco devices running IOS XR 5.2.2, Juniper devices running JunOS 13.3 or above, and [GoBGP](http://osrg.github.io/gobgp/).

-#### Cisco IOS XE (3.12.0/15.4.2 or above)
+#### Cisco IOS XE (3.12.0/15.4.2 or greater)

-This example shows how to enter BMP configuration mode and configure a Cisco IOS XE device to send BMP message to a monitoring station running on IP address 10.1.1.1, port 11019.
+This example demonstrates how to enter BMP configuration mode and configure a Cisco IOS XE device to send BMP message to a monitoring station running on IP address 10.1.1.1, port 11019.

 ```
 Device(config)# router bgp 65000